 When I was a visiting graduate student at SUNY Albany, my roommates explained me that I am overdressed for an atmospheric chemistry student.
 “You don’t fit in with your fellow graduate students!” who of course were male.
 At that time, surfing was the big thing.
 All the guys wore surfer inspired gear.
-It was the late 80s, when I was in my power dressing phase.
+It was the late 1980s, when I was in my power dressing phase.
 Only on weekends, I would put my jeans on, and yes, with high heels, please.Keep your standards and heels high. #quote Click To Tweet

 While the experiment run, I analyzed samples at the gas chromatograph in the lab – a tedious boring task everybody hated.
 I rarely got outside.
-I could have done my tasks in a fancy dress and strappy heels – if only – the sampling bags weren’t covered with pollen, soil and coal dust.
-Despite I and the two other women in my class dressed like the guys in jeans and T-shirt, we weren’t welcome to schlep equipment “Too heavy, you can break it.”
+I could have done my tasks in a fancy dress and strappy heels – if only – the sampling bags weren’t covered with pollen, soil, and coal dust.
+Despite I and the two other women in my class dressed like the guys in jeans and T-shirt, they excluded us from schlepping equipment “Too heavy, you’ll break it.”

 At conference dinners, I felt like a nice table accessory.
 Nobody would discuss science with the few female attendees at a conference dinner, reception or ice-breaker.
 On the contrary, we young women were introduced asap to the accompanying wives to entertain them!
 They, of course, told us that sciences isn’t right for us, and we should have kids asap!